mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 We've talked ourselves out of absolute necessity that testing is more important than the application code it is testing.
 Due to us changing our application code to conform to the needs of the tests, our hierarchy is pretty clear.
 Testing dictates application code, not the other way around.

+## Cowboy Everything

+Now, I know what you're thinking.
+I gotta ship my stuff because my boss said so, and because his boss said so.
+And you do.
+You do need to ship something at the end of the day.
+However, I would say that just "shipping code" is not good long-term thinking on any project.

+Here is what is going to happen to any project that just "ships code".
+And I've seen this happen in real time on multiple occasions.
+You start something, everything goes well for a while.
+Then you miss a release, unexpected bugs pop up, or maybe you had an issue during a weekend.
+And over time, your code base becomes worse and worse to work with.

+Until your whole team decides, it's time for a rewrite.
+Where you just repeat the same mistakes you made last time.

+And if you ever reach a point where you are terrified of opening a solution or application because you know how bad it is, you've already lost at that point.
+That needs to be your "come to programming Jesus" moment when you or your team needs to realize what you did in the past and why that won't work going forward.
+And when you do, I will guarantee part of it is due to letting automated testing go to the wayside.

 ## Whole New Programming World

+Now, it's not all that terrible I promise you.

 Suddenly, when we put automated testing before the application code itself a whole new programming world opens up to us.
 We begin to realize, "Hey, I can't do that.", and "That's not going to work." a lot more than we did before.

+We start to see bad techniques such as public setters, private methods, and non-pure static methods as not acceptable anymore.

+Then we move onto more complex choices, black-hole service calls where you have Service A calling B, which in turn calls C becomes a lot more annoying when you have unit tests that now require five-plus mocks just to cover a single branch.

+Lastly, complex conditional logic such as large switch statements, and endless if-else blocks become a hindrance to our new worldview.

 ## Extends Beyond Just Code